apache/accumulo-website/contributor/making-release.md

 ## Vote

 At this point, you should have a closed repository that's ready to vote on.
 Send a message to [the dev list](mailto:dev@accumulo.apache.org) and get the ball rolling.
+Developers should test and verify the release candidate on their own.
+Accumulo has a guide for [verifying releases][verify].

+Lazy consensus is not sufficient for a release; at least 3 +1 votes from PMC members are required.
+All checksums and signatures need to be verified before any voter can +1 it.
+Voting shall last 72 hours.
+Voters SHOULD include with their vote details on the tests from the testing section they have successfully run.
+If given, said details for each test MUST include: the number of worker nodes in the cluster, the operating system and version, the Hadoop version, and the Zookeeper version.
+For testing done on a version other than the release candidate that is deemed relevant, include the commit hash.
+All such gathered testing information will be included in the release notes.

 If the vote ultimately fails, you delete the staged repository, clean up the branch you created (or wait until the release ultimately passes if you choose), and fix what needs fixing.

-If the vote passes, huzzah, you're almost done.
+If the vote passes, follow the steps below.

 ## Promote the artifacts